nyyManni/dmenu-wayland/README.md

-dmenu - dynamic menu
+dmenu-wl - dynamic menu
 ====================
-dmenu is an efficient dynamic menu for X.
+dmenu-wl is an efficient dynamic menu for wayland.

 Requirements
 ------------
-In order to build dmenu you need the Xlib header files.
+In order to build dmenu you need the wayland-client library and headers.

 Installation